PahlavanianAzadUni/Computer-Networks-Lab/Session-1.md

 ### ☁️ Global Connectivity
 If a device needs to **connect to the Internet (cloud)** directly, it must have a **public IP** that is unique worldwide.

-That’s why your idea of one IP per modem works **for local communication**, but **not for global Internet access** — only the modem/router has the public IP, and internal devices share it via **NAT**.

 ---

 ## 🧠 Summary